California will now mail ballots to voters in all elections, in permanent extension of pandemic-era practice

 “Vote-by-mail has significantly increased participation of eligible voters,” Weber said in a statement, according to the Sacramento Bee.
 “Voters like having options for returning their ballot whether by mail, at a secure drop box, a voting center or at a traditional polling station.
 And the more people who participate in elections, the stronger our democracy and the more we have assurance that elections reflect the will of the people of California.”

 According to Weber’s office, nearly 87 percent of Californians who voted in the 2020 general election cast their ballot by mail.
-That compares to about 65 percent in 2018 and 58 percent in 2016.
+That compares with about 65 percent in 2018 and 58 percent in 2016.

 About 17.8 million Californians voted in 2020.
 That figure represents more than 70 percent of eligible voters — a level of turnout unseen in the state for more than 60 years.